Drugs A - Z

 - vitamins with minerals

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks ups.
+What should I watch for while using this medicine?Visit your doctor for regular check ups.
 It may be some time before you see benefit from this medicine.
-Do not stop taking your medication except on your doctor's advice.
-Your doctor or health care professional may order blood tests and other tests to see how you are doing.
+Do not stop taking your medicine unless your doctor tells you to.
+Your doctor or health care professional may order regular blood tests to see how you are doing.

-You should make sure you get enough calcium and vitamin D while you are taking this medicine, unless your doctor tells you not to.
+You should make sure you get enough calcium and vitamin D in your diet while you are taking this medicine, unless your doctor tells you not to.
 Discuss the foods you eat and the vitamins you take with your health care professional.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: